-How to Read an Electrocardiogram
+How to Read a Hospital Heart Monitor

-Locate the first dip or spike of the heartbeat.
 If it's a dip, this is a Q wave, which is a downstroke.
 If it's a spike, this is an R wave, which is an upward deflection.
 Q waves can be a sign of a heart attack, or they can be normal.
 Only a doctor can make the determination.

-Check for a downward stroke below the P line after an R wave.
 If present, this is an S wave.
 The entire readout of these three waves is called the QRS complex, and it should last .08 to .12 seconds in a healthy individual.

-Locate the flat or wavy line after the QRS complex.
 This is the T wave, and it measures ventricular repolarization, which is the relaxing of the heart muscle.

-How to Read Blood Pressure
+How to Read Blood Pressure on a Hospital Monitor

 Use the first number as the systolic pressure and the second number as the diastolic pressure if the reading is taken using a blood pressure cuff instead of a machine.